Understanding SSL/TLS: The Foundation of Secure Web Communication

 Types of Encryption

-TLS uses two types of encryption working together:
+TLS uses two types of encryption working together — one to set up the connection, one to run it:

-Uses a pair of keys (public and private).
+Uses a pair of keys.
 Data encrypted with the public key can only be decrypted with the private key.
-Used during the initial handshake.

 TLS Versions Comparison